-Easy Rustic Pasta Sauce Recipe Made With Fresh Tomatoes
+Easy Rustic Pasta Sauce Recipe From Fresh Summer Tomatoes

 Fresh Tomato Pasta Sauce Recipe

 This rustic tomato-based pasta sauce is easy to prepare and loaded with intense tomato flavor.
 Use any combination of your favorite tomatoes; we favor the heirloom variety known as “Ugly” and toss in any leftover grape or cherry tomatoes to round out the dish.
 Plum or Roma varieties, when in season, make a great base for this sauce as well.

 The trick is to use only fresh tomatoes; this dish does not work with canned, steamed, or chopped tomatoes.
 The surprise ingredient in this easy Italian sauce is fresh cilantro; we've tried making it without the cilantro, and it just does not pack the same punch.
 By the way, even those who dislike cilantro still love this recipe.

 If your fresh tomatoes are looking a little anemic, store them in a paper bag for a day or two.
 The gases naturally emitted by the fruits will cause them to ripen quickly.
 Never store tomatoes or any fruits or vegetables in an airtight plastic bag, as this will cause them to decay prematurely.
 Paper bags allow the fruit to breathe and ripen more rapidly.